-Although Kyrgyzstan has reopened its land borders with all of its neighbors, please be advised that the surrounding countries may still have travel bans in place, and we strongly advise you to double check each country’s regulations before you travel.
+Although Kyrgyzstan has reopened its land borders with all its neighbors, please be advised that the surrounding countries may still have travel bans in place, and we strongly advise you to double-check each country’s regulations before you travel.

 Kyrgyzstan Quarantine Rules

 There is no mandatory quarantine in Kyrgyzstan.
 Your temperature will be checked upon arrival, and if a traveler has a fever or other covid symptoms, he/she may be taken to a state medical facility for further examination and might then be required to self-isolate at home or in a hotel.

 Kyrgyzstan covid-19 travel restrictions are constantly being updated based on the pandemic situation worldwide, so we encourage you to check the latest Kyrgyzstan travel advice before embarking on your next adventure.